nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_application_samples/sensor_monitoring.rst

 This sample can be found under :file:`samples/sensor_monitoring`.

 .. note::
-   Before you flash you Sidewalk sample, make sure you have:
+   Before you flash you Sidewalk sample, make sure you completed the following:

-      * Downloaded the Sidewalk repository and updated west according to the :ref:`dk_building_sample_app` section.
+      * You downloaded the Sidewalk repository and updated west according to the :ref:`dk_building_sample_app` section.
-      * Provisioned your device during the :ref:`setting_up_sidewalk_product`
+      * You provisioned your device during the :ref:`setting_up_sidewalk_product`.

    This step needs to be completed only once.
    You do not have to repeat it on every sample rebuild.

 To build the sample, follow the steps in the `Building and programming an application`_ documentation.
-If you want to select a specific build type, see :ref:`sensor_monitoring_selecting_build`.
+If you want to select a specific build type instead of a default one, see :ref:`sensor_monitoring_selecting_build`.

 .. _sensor_monitoring_selecting_build:

 Selecting a build type
 ======================

-Use one of the common sample configurations:
+Before you start testing the application, you can select one of the available build types.
+To select the build type when building the application from command line, specify it by adding one of the following parameters to the ``west build`` command:

-* Build with the default configuration (BLE link mode):
+* Build with the default configuration (Bluetooth LE link mode):

    .. code-block:: console